 In 2010, attendance to Lions games increased 14-percent.
 It was the largest increase by any NFC team, and Detroit was one of only two teams in the NFL to experience a double-digit increase in ticket sales.

 Lewand not only wants the team to provide the best possible product on the field for the fans, but he also is determined to make the experience affordable and one of the most valuable investments for Lions fans.
-For season ticket holders, the team offers additional unique interactive opportunities, such as town hall meetings, conference calls, online chats, meet-and-greets with players and special training camp access among others to complement their purchase of season tickets.
+For season ticket holders, the team offers additional unique interactive opportunities, such as town hall meetings, conference calls, meet-and-greets with players and special training camp access among others to complement their purchase of season tickets.

 FORD FIELD PHENOMENON